Playback – Overview

 Important

-You should be very careful with this approach and using
+You should be very careful with using

 block.
 Example below shows the case where part of MIDI data will not be played because of playback is disposed before the last MIDI event will be played: